-Adding SEO metadata to your website is like giving your book a title and a description so people can find it in an extensive library.
+Adding SEO metadata to your website is like giving your book a title and description so people can find it in a library.
+Title tags and meta descriptions tell search engines what your page is about, and when someone searches for something related, well-written metadata helps your page stand out in the results.

 Looking to grow your business by broadening your online presence?
 Read more on dispensary local SEO ranking.